 As described in Management's Report on Internal Control over Financial Reporting, management has excluded certain elements of the internal control over financial reporting of People's United Financial, Inc. ("People's United") from its assessment of the Company's internal control over financial reporting as of December 31, 2022 because it was acquired by the Company in a purchase business combination during 2022.
 Subsequent to the acquisition, certain elements of People's United's internal control over financial reporting and related processes were integrated into the Company's existing systems and internal control over financial reporting.
 Those controls that were not integrated have been excluded from management's assessment of the effectiveness of internal control over financial reporting as of December 31, 2022.
-We have also excluded these elements of the internal control over financial reporting.
+We have also excluded these elements of the internal control over financial reporting of People's United from our audit of the Company's internal control over financial reporting.
 The excluded elements represent controls over approximately \$5.9 billion of the Company's consolidated total assets of \$200.7 billion, \$184 million of the Company's consolidated total liabilities of \$175.4 billion, and \$280 million of the Company's consolidated total interest and other income of \$8.6 billion.